stridecolossus/JOVE/doc/blog/part 2 - triangle demo/swap.chain.md

 A render pass consists of a number of _sub-passes_ (at least one) that operate on the results of the previous passes to implement (for example) post processing effects.

-The render pass domain object is nothing more than a handle for now though we will be adding more functionality later:
+For now the render pass domain object is nothing more than a handle though we will be adding more functionality later:

 ```java
 public class RenderPass extends AbstractVulkanObject {